alex-gutev/live_cells/README.md

 ### Writing your own cells

-Rarely will you need to write your own `ValueCell` subclasses but should the need live cells can be extended.
+Rarely will you need to write your own `ValueCell` subclasses but should the need arise, *Live Cells* can be extended.

 To subclass `ValueCell`, the following methods have to be implemented: